Room in Your Heart

 "Room in Your Heart" is a song by British band Living in a Box, released as the third single from their 1989 album, Gatecrashing.
 It rivalled the band's eponymous 1987 single as their highest-charting song.
 Both peaked at No. 5 on the UK Singles Chart.
 This song was their most successful single from Gatecrashing.

 Background

 According to frontman Richard Darbyshire, "Room in Your Heart" gave him a rare opportunity to display his guitar work.
-Reflecting on his time in the band, Darbyshire mentioned how guitar solos were relatively incompatible with the group's often more dance-oriented material, implying that his guitar parts were often relegated to rhythm/less prominent riffing (and even on songs that did call for solos, other guitarists often performed them).
-However, while Brian May performed the solo on "Blow the House Down", the group's first hit from Gatecrashing, Darbyshire said, "I'm quite proud of my solo on 'Room in Your Heart'", indicating that he performed the guitar solo himself on the latter hit.
+Reflecting on his time in the band, Darbyshire mentioned how guitar solos were relatively incompatible with the group's often more dance-oriented material, implying that his guitar parts were often relegated to rhythm/less prominent riffing (and that other guitarists often performed the solos on the few Living in a Box songs that did include them).
+However, while other guitarists are credited on Gatecrashing (including Brian May performing the solo on "Blow the House Down", the group's first hit from the album), Darbyshire described himself as "quite proud of [his own] solo on 'Room in Your Heart'", indicating that he performed the guitar solo on the latter hit.